DarrenBaldwin07/rapid/docs/rapid-web/gettingStarted.md

 # Getting Started

-1. To start developing with rapid you will first need to install the Rapid CLI:
+1. To start developing applications with rapid you will first need to install the Rapid CLI:
 ```bash
 cargo install rapid-cli
 ```